blue dumpster truck

 Hometown Waste dumpster truck off loading

-Most people dispense with items and perishable goods many times a day and put little thought into the process.
-Still, a person will sometimes wonder — where does all the trash go?
-The fact is, trash could end up in one of many places, depending on how you choose to dispense with a given set of items.
+Most people dispose of items and perishable goods many times a day and put little thought into the process.
+Still, a person will sometimes wonder — where does trash end up?
+The fact is, trash could end up in one of many places, depending on how you choose to dispose of a given set of items.
+Recyclable trash, for example, is sorted and sent to a recycling center.

-So where does trash go after being picked up?
+So what happens to trash after it’s thrown away?
 There are a number of possibilities:

 • In the best-case scenario, the trash will be incinerated, and the process this entails will generate the energy that feeds your local power grid.